JupyterPER/Open-Education-Science/README.md

 science, led to very accessible ways how to obtain, store, process, analyze or share data in almost every human activity.
 Data science tools bring not only transparency, accessibility, and reproducibility in open science, but also give benefits in open education as interactive learning tools for improving effectiveness of instruction.

-Together with our pedagogical introduction and review of Jupyter as a interactive multimedia learning tool we present our three-years long research in the framework of a complex mixed-methods approach which examines physics teachers' perception of Jupyter technology in three groups: Ph.D. candidates in physics education research (PER) ($N = 9$), pre-service physics teachers ($N = 33$) and in-service physics teachers ($N = 40$).
+Together with our pedagogical introduction and review of Jupyter as a interactive multimedia learning tool we present our three-years long research in the framework of a complex mixed-methods approach which examines physics teachers' perception of Jupyter technology in three groups: Ph.D. candidates in physics education research (PER) (N = 9), pre-service physics teachers (N = 33) and in-service physics teachers (N = 40).

 Despite the fact that open-source Jupyter notebooks are natural and easy as email or web, the results suggest that in-service teachers are not prepared for Jupyter technology and open analysis, but positively accept open education data presented via another open-source data science tool, R Shiny interactive web application, as an important form of immediate feedback and learning about the quality of their instruction.